 Shipwrecks

-Scattered around the coasts of the United States of America and the Bahamas there are thousands of Spanish shipwrecks that once sailed their waters from the beginning of the 16th century to the end of the 19th century.
+Scattered around the coasts of the United States of America and the Bahamas are thousands of Spanish shipwrecks that once sailed their waters from the beginning of the 16th century to the end of the 19th century.
 A shared history comprising tales of exploration, colonization, globalization and battles which take place in seas and oceans, facing natural hazards and extreme weather conditions.

 More than 150 ships that belonged to the Tierra Firme and the Nueva España fleets, the Manila Galleon route, or ships that sailed alone between the various Spanish ports, ended up sinking in US waters.